You are here

 Professional growth hours are required to renew a Child Development Permit.
 Participants attending the full-day forum program will receive 5.0 professional growth hours to help reach professional development goals.
 Participants will also receive a Preschools SHINE Forum Certificate of Completion.
 Retain your certificate on file as documentation that you have completed the forum.

 Cost: The registration fee is $25.00 per person and must be received in WestEd’s office at least one week prior to the scheduled forum.
 The fee covers the cost of a Preschools SHINE toolkit and a light morning snack.
-The toolkit includes a variety of materials including sample menus, recipes, chef’s knife, and other resources.
+The toolkit includes a variety of materials including sample menus, recipes, a chef’s knife, and other resources.

 Enrollment: Enrollment is limited to 25-30 people per training location.
 If you are sending a team, please limit the size of the team to the amount indicated in the Target Audience section.